pflanze/better-qmail-remote/README.md

    silently do not if it isn't)

- - avoid sending backscatter, by diverting bounces for mails with spamassassin headers with high-ish scores locally
+ - avoid sending backscatter, by diverting bounces for mails with spamassassin headers with high-ish scores locally (it also checks non-bounces using a separate score)

 It being a wrapper written in Perl (with tainting checks on) means that there is no need to patch Qmail, i.e. it works with the `qmail`